Friday Night Lights Plays of the Night

 DULUTH, MN.
 (Northern News Now) -After a great week of high school football across Minnesota and Wisconsin, here are our plays of the night!

-Alexis Bass’ Pop Off Play of the Night: Mountain Iron-Bhule’s QB Micaden Clines 24-yard rushing TD.
+Alexis Bass’ Pop Off Play of the Night: Esko’s Isaak Sertich’s Pick-Six.

 Click here to download the Northern News Now app or our Northern News Now First Alert weather app.